 Faced with a critical situation, a good dose of creativity can pave the way for new solutions.

-Perhaps this is the time to re-elaborate certain projects, products or services; invest in new ways of marketing, in order to boost public engagement with the brand; seek new partnerships; among other innovative practices.
+Maybe this is the time to rework certain projects, products or services; invest in new ways of marketing, in order to boost public engagement with the brand; seek new partnerships; among other innovative practices.

 It is important, however, to remember that it is perfectly possible – and also necessary – to be creative and innovative without being impetuous and to launch the company, whose situation is already quite delicate, into an unnecessarily risky situation.